 2018 Arkansas Ballot Issues - Educate Yourself

 Arkansas legislators convened the 91st General Assembly on Jan.
-9. They have since submitted 31 proposed constitutional amendments.
-However, they are limited by the state constitution to three proposals that they can send to voters.
-Committees are meeting and discussing which proposals to send to voters in November 2018.
+9. They submitted 31 proposed constitutional amendments.
+The state constitution limits them to putting three proposals on the ballot.
+Legislators have since agreed on two amendments to refer to the November 2018 ballot.

 Petitions from the public can circulate at any time after the Attorney General approves a ballot title.
 Keep up to date on what ballot titles have been approved by reading our monthly email newsletter.

 Request a presentation to your organization or group.
 Ballot issue education programs can be requested by contacting your local county extension agent or by contacting the Public Policy Center at 501-671-2160.
 You can also contact the Center by e-mailing email@example.com.

 - News & Notes - 2017 Ballot Issue Newsletters